ipm-pk/digital-holography/HoloInterface/README.md

 **It is recommended to maintain the folder structure as provided in the repository.**

 The program `Control_subprocesses.py` runs a whole simulation cycle.
 A `.json` must be given as the input for the simulated measurement.
 It is recommended to start with the provided `JSON_Test_ok.jso` or `JSON_Test_bug.jso` (with an unknown parameter).
+For illustration purposes, depending on the value of "use_holointerface" in the JSON, either a silumated measurement or a real measurement is conducted.

 If you want to choose the communication interface individually, please mind the following steps:
 1. If you want to connect to the HoloSensor using OPC UA, an instance of the HoloInterfaceTcpServer needs to be running.
 This is a proprietary interface which can also be used independently.
 Establish a TCP connection using the provided client to communicate with HoloInterface.